lukasjapan/bt-speaker/README.md

 `Advanced Options` -> `Audio` -> `Force 3.5mm ('headphone') jack`

-_Note_: Bt-speaker has been made with the default raspian audio configuration in mind.
+_Note_: Bt-speaker has been made with the default raspbian audio configuration in mind.
-If you are using external sound cards or have installed a sound daemon (like PulseAudio or Jack) you might need to adjust the bt-speaker config file accordingly.
+If you are using external sound cards or have installed a sound daemon (like PulseAudio or Jack) you might need to adjust the config file accordingly.

 ## Usage